thirumurthis/Learnings/Microservice/Quering_logAnalytics_using_Spring_rest.md

   ## above command will return the query result
   ```

-  In order to implement the same, we can use the Spring boot rest template.
+  In order to implement the same, we can use the Spring boot `RestTemplate`.

   ```java
   // setting httpheader